-Vision and strategy are the bedrock of any product roadmap, and usually are defined by CEO and Product Owner well in advance.
-To introduce the team with established roadmap is especially important on the early stages of team development.
-Not knowing what is going on within a project or company is a widespread issue and a roadmap is a key tool to eliminate that risk as it highlights project’s objectives, required resources and future prospects.
+Vision and strategy are the bedrock of any product roadmap and usually are defined by CEO and Product Owner well in advance.
+To introduce the team with established roadmap is especially important in the early stages of team development.
+Not knowing what is going on within a project or company is a widespread issue, and a roadmap is a key tool to eliminate that risk as it highlights project’s objectives, required resources, and future prospects.

-Product roadmap prompts how to manage software development, specifies the amount of work, implementation methods (backlog), priorities (feature releases), milestones and time frames.
+Product roadmap prompts how to manage software development, specifies the amount of work, implementation methods (backlog), priorities (feature releases), milestones, and timeframes.
 Here it is vital to distinguish a product roadmap and release plan.
-The latter is far more detailed.
-It divides development process into smaller components with deadlines for each release.
+The latter is far more detailed and divides the development process into smaller components with deadlines for each release.

-Adjusting roadmap is a continuous process.
+Adjusting a roadmap is a continuous process.
 You can hardly predict where the market will be in a year.
-That is, weekly, monthly and quarterly roadmap reviews are necessary.
-To successfully move along the map, it is necessary to make it realistic and simple-to-grasp.
+That is, weekly, monthly, and quarterly roadmap reviews are necessary.
+To successfully move along the map, it is important to make it realistic and simple-to-grasp.
 Every single stage should remain understandable, no matter how it transforms with times.

 Once completed, a roadmap needs reviewing by the team to freely exchange feedback and suggest edits.
-Right after it is approved, project managers get down to workflow issues to maintain effective communication model and define roles.
+Right after its approval, Project Managers get down to workflow issues to maintain effective communication model and define roles.
 How to cope with it?
 Below is the clue.

 Defining roles and communication model

-The roles assigned across different project teams stay more or less the same.
-Thus, product owners take control over product quality, project managers (scrum masters) deal with product development issues, software architects build business logic layers, front-end developers create user environments (interfaces), and back-end developers build functionality.
+The roles assigned to different project teams stay more or less the same.
+Thus, Product Owners take control over product quality, Project Managers (Scrum Masters) deal with product development issues, Software Architects build business logic layers, Front-End Developers create user environments (interfaces), and Back-End Developers build functionality.

-When distributing tasks, team leaders need to set global goals and emphasize shared responsibility.
-If not done properly, programmers get too concerned about technical task delivery taking little care of what end-user will get.
+When distributing tasks, Team Leaders need to set global goals and emphasize shared responsibility.
+If not done properly, developers get too concerned about technical task delivery taking little care of what end-user will get.

-To ensure workflow transparency, project managers recommend using boards similar to those in Kanban.
+To ensure workflow transparency, Project Managers usually use boards similar to those in Kanban.
 It allows keeping everyone on track, preventing possible misunderstandings and confusions.

-Having a strong team of software developers in place, tech executives still need to keep an eye on each team member behavior.
+Having a strong software development team in place, tech executives still need to keep an eye on each team member behavior.